scrabbletank/farhome-rules/rulesdoc.md

 #### Lightning Rod
 *Requires 3 proficiency in arcane spells, 9th level*

-When casting a spell that deals lightning damage you may spend 1 mana to add a critical to your spellcasting roll.
+When casting a spell that deals lightning damage you may add a critical to your spellcasting roll.

 #### Linguist